gloriagalasso/find-focal-terms/deliverables/pubmed_validation_deliverable.md

 **Note on data source:** The initial run used a random PubMed sample (`data/raw/v3_16042026/FullSampleGloria_Pmed_GlinerLabels_16042026.parquet`, 207M rows, 881k PMIDs).
 That file had very low overlap with the benchmark PMIDs (3–8% for BC5CDR and BioRED, 0% for NCBI Disease), because the benchmarks skew toward pre-2000 articles that were not well represented in the random sample.
 Without matching PMIDs, no comparison was possible.

-The supervisor identified the problem and ran GLiNER specifically on the abstracts of all benchmark PMIDs, packaging the output as `specialized_pubmed_samples_with_entities.json`.
-This file contains GLiNER's entity extractions — the same model used on patents, applied here to PubMed abstracts — for every PMID in the three benchmarks, achieving 100% coverage.
+`specialized_pubmed_samples_with_entities.json`  contains GLiNER's entity extractions — the same model used on patents, applied here to PubMed abstracts for every PMID in the three benchmarks, achieving 100% coverage.

 All three benchmarks are distributed in **PubTator format**: